Yarik0urWorld/Yarik0urWorld/README.md

 Hi!
 I am 12 y.o. programmer!
 I can code on C, Python, Java, bash.
-I'm currently learning C# + Unity, but I think C + OpenGL1.1 is much better.
+I think C + OpenGL1.1 is the best 3D engine and C + X11 is the best 2D engine.
-I'm currently working on SnS: Snowman Shooter.
-Coming soon :)

 <!---
 Yarik0urWorld/Yarik0urWorld is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.